Hand Grown•No-dig•no harmful chemicals

 “Human health is affected by the health of the soil” - Soil Association

-The more scientists understand the complex ecology of soil, the more we learn that healthy soil is the key to producing the healthiest, most nutritious crops - which is one of our main goals.
+The more scientists understand the complex ecology of soil, the more we learn that healthy soil is the key to producing the healthiest, most nutritious crops for us and our local community - which is one of our main goals.

-Healthy soil is a living ecosystem, teeming with millions of beneficial organisms, such as worms, microbes, fungi, bacteria and insects.
-A single teaspoon of healthy soil has more organisms in it than there are people on Earth.
+Healthy soil is a living ecosystem, teeming with beneficial organisms, such as worms, microbes, fungi, bacteria and insects.
+A single teaspoon of healthy soil has more organisms in it than there are people on Earth!

 Healthy soil = healthy soil organisms = healthy plants = healthy veg eaters

 As we mention above, soil life is easily damaged or destroyed by activities such as ploughing, leaving soil exposed to the elements, adding chemical fertilisers and even driving on it with heavy machinery.
-At Spindlebrook No-dig Farm we avoid these practices.
-Instead we nourish, protect and build soil using deep layers of compost, ramial wood chip and a gentle approach to growing.
+At Spindlebrook we avoid these practices.
+Instead we aim to nourish, protect and build soil using compost, ramial wood chip, cover cropping, crop rotation and a mindful approach to growing.